dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 9  - TAMP (Fundamental).md

 ### Limitation of Task Planning
 - Feasibility is not considered
 - Optimality is hard to be achieved
-- The real world is continuouss
+- The real world is continuous

+## TAMP